keboola/connection-docs/management/project/users/index.md

 The options are described in detail below.

 ### Google Account
-If you have a Google Account (Gmail), you can use it to authenticate to KBC.
+If you have a Google Account (Gmail), you can use it to authenticate to Keboola Connection.
 Click the respective button on the login page:

 {: .image-popup}
 ![Screenshot -- Login Page](/management/project/users/login-1.png)

-Then follow the Google instructions to authorize KBC.
+Then follow the Google instructions to authorize Keboola Connection.
-No configuration in KBC is necessary to enable Google Account login.
+No configuration in Keboola Connection is necessary to enable Google Account login.
-Bear in mind, however, that the Google Account email must match the email you are using in KBC.
+Bear in mind, however, that the Google Account email must match the email you are using in Keboola Connection.

 ### Multi-Factor Authentication
 Enable multi-factor authentication (MFA) in your [account settings](/management/account/#multi-factor-authentication).